 - Business Ratios.
 Even if you’re not a math person, you can definitely handle this last (but very important) event management business plan step.
 There are lots of business ratios to choose from, but if you want the quickstart version go with these 3 most important balance sheet ratios for professional services firms.

-In a nutshell: how to start an event business
+Now you know how to start an event management business!

 How do you become an event planner?
 You plan.
 Plan your business, plan your client’s events, and plan for a successful future.